Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: The UV LF with UltraVISTA and

 \subsection{The rest-frame UV LF}

-We use the final sample of LBGs to determine the UV LF at $z\simeq7$ using the $1/V_{\rm{max}}$ method \citep{Schmidt68}. $V_{\rm{max}}$ is the maximum volume a galaxy in our sample can occupy and still be included in our selection.
-The galaxy SEDs were redshifted in steps of $\Delta z = 0.01$ until they fell out of the $5\,\sigma$ detection threshold in $Y+J$, giving us its maximum redshift $z_{\rm{max}}$ at which it would still be detected in our selection. $V_{\rm{max}}$ is then the comoving volume between $z=6.5$ and $z=z_{\rm{max}}$.
+We used {both samples of LBGs (U+E and U-only)} to determine the UV LF at $z\simeq7$ using the $1/V_{\rm{max}}$ method \citep{Schmidt68}.
+The term $V_{\rm{max}}$ is the {maximum comoving volume in which the galaxy could lie and still fulfil our selection criteria}.
+The galaxy SEDs were redshifted in steps of $\Delta z = 0.01$ until they fell out of the $5\,\sigma$ detection threshold in $Y+J$, giving us its maximum redshift $z_{\rm{max}}$ at which it would still be detected in our selection.
+Then, $V_{\rm{max}}$ is the comoving volume between $z=6.5$ and $z=z_{\rm{max}}$.
 The value of $z_{\rm{max}}$ cannot exceed $z=7.5$, the maximum considered redshift.
 The UV LF in a given bin of absolute magnitude, $\phi(M)$, in the redshift range $6.5<z<7.5$, is then given by

-where we sum over $N$ galaxies in the magnitude bin with width $\Delta M$. $C(M_i,z_i)$ is the completeness value for the galaxy in its magnitude and redshift bin, calculated in Sect. \ref{sec:completeness}.
-We assume uncertainties are Poissonian, given by
+where we summed over $N$ galaxies in the magnitude bin with width $\Delta M$.
+The term $C(M_i,z_i)$ is the completeness value for the galaxy in its magnitude and redshift bin, calculated in Sect. \ref{sec:completeness}.
+We assumed uncertainties are Poissonian, given by